 By reaching Aiguafreda I left Park Montseny behind me, fully in love, promising myself to come back and do it all again – this time though, slower.

 Did you like reading on hiking in Catalonia?

 Then make sure you jump over to read on - this time about my solo hiking in Parc Natural de Sant Llorenç del Munt i l’Obac!

 Can you blame me for falling in love with this magnificent place?

 Take a look at some useful pieces of gear below:

 A few tips for hiking in Park Montseny:

-- Dress appropriately.
+Dress appropriately.
 I was hiking in February and most of the day I wore only long-sleeve merino base shirt, but the moment I stopped I had to put something warmer right away.
 After sunset, the temperature seemed to drop at least 10°C if not more – I was putting on all I had to stay warm!
 One night I even had frost on my tent.
 On the other hand, I wouldn’t want to walk here in July, it must be horribly hot!
 Spring and fall are probably your best bet for pleasant hike conditions.
-Check out my packing list for women hiking in cool temperatures.
+Take a look below for excellent examples of appropriate hiking clothing:

-- On Sundays, generally everything is closed but restaurant – do your grocery shopping ahead of time.
+On Sundays, generally everything is closed but restaurants – do your grocery shopping ahead of time.

-- Make sure you wear good hiking boots.
+Make sure you wear good hiking boots.
 Some parts of the trail are on easy dirt roads, but there are also some really difficult, rugged paths, climbing over roots, rocks and slippery old leaves.
 On the same note: take a pair of trekking poles, they are just amazing.
-(For more useful tips and gear/clothing advice check my resources page).